JN-300/ToDo/README.md

 A little bit more about the advantages of development with ddev instead of a plain docker setup will hopefully come later.

+## CHANGES
+- Project-Task Relations
+  - Task now can have a relation to a project

 ## Using ddev
 ... more will be come later